Transverse minimal foliations on unit tangent bundles and applications: Application to partially hyperbolic diffeomorphisms

 The problem of classification of partially hyperbolic diffeomorphisms in 3-manifolds introduced in \cite{BonattiWilkinson, BI} has seen a lot of activity in the last few years.
 In particular, we point out to \cite{BFFP,BFFP2,FP2} for the analysis when the $3$-manifold is hyperbolic, and more generally for diffeomorphisms homotopic to the identity in general $3$-manifolds.
 In \cite{BFP} we have introduced a class of systems called \emph{collapsed Anosov flows} which would provide a natural and useful notion of classification of such systems.
 In \cite{FP2} we have shown that this class contains all partially hyperbolic diffeomorphisms in hyperbolic 3-manifolds.
 The proof involves a careful study of pairwise transverse foliations, but also dynamics is introduced at several points in a crucial way.
 As mentioned in the introduction, the goal of this paper is to see to which extent we can extract dynamical information by using only the geometric properties of transverse foliations.

-We note that besides the classical examples of time one maps of geodesic flows (or more generally, \emph{discretized Anosov flows}, see \cite{BFFP, Martinchich}), unit tangent bundles admit many other classes of examples (see \cite{BGP,BGHP}) which have been partly studied dynamically in \cite{BFFP3, FP2} obtaining weaker results than the ones we get here.
+We note that besides the classical examples of time one maps of geodesic flows (or more generally, \emph{discretized Anosov flows}, see \cite{BFFP, Martinchich}), unit tangent bundles admit many other classes of examples (see \cite{BGP,BGHP}) some of which have been studied in \cite{BFFP3, FP2}.

 The goal of this section is to prove Corollary B which states that every conservative partially hyperbolic diffeomorphism in $M = T^1 S$ is a collapsed Anosov flow up to finite cover and it is thus accessible (cf. \cite{FP3}).
-This will be a consequence of a more general result that we shall state in the next subsection.
-Then, we will reduce the problem, using the results of \cite{BFP} to the study of properties of the intersection foliation between two dynamical foliations given by \cite{BI}.
-While the previous parts of this paper where rather self contained, this section will assume some familiarity with some standard results and notions of partial hyperbolicity, all of them can be found in \cite{BFP}.
+This section will assume some familiarity with some standard results and notions of partial hyperbolicity, all of them can be found in \cite{BFP}.